Socio-technological phenomena of the World Wide Web

 In order to investigate these questions thoroughly, the ZBW puts the socio-technological phenomena of the World Wide Web at the centre of its second research focus, Web Science.
 The ZBW concentrates its Web Science research on the analysis of collaborative usage behaviour and usage patterns in web-based communication and research environments.
 The research department works in close cooperation with the Social Media department of the ZBW.

-*metrics – Measuring The Reliability and perceptions of Indicators for interactions with sCientific productS
+*metrics – MEasuring The Reliability and perception of Indicators for interactions with sCientific productS (DFG, 2017-2019)